Kaviar-Network/Kaviar/README.md

 - Use [Axelar](https://github.com/axelarnetwork/axelar-core) to transfer commitment data between two chains.

-- The living demo is at [here](), we now support privacy transfer assets from polygon to scroll testnet.
+- The living demo is at [here](), we now support privacy transfer assets from Polygon zkEVM to scroll testnet.

 ## Workflow
 [![Kaviar](./video/workflow.png)]()